 - You will have an x-ray to make sure the new connection between your esophagus and stomach is ok.

 - You will meet with a dietitian to go over your tube feedings and your diet.

-- You will see your oncologist, the doctor who treats your cancer.
+- If you have cancer, you will see your oncologist, the doctor who treats your cancer.

 When to Call the Doctor